spiral/docs/http/input.md

 }
 ```

-Hovewer, PSR7 implemetation is not very user friendly in some cases, spiral provides framework specific component `InputManager` used to simplify reading
+however, PSR7 implemetation is not very user friendly in some cases, spiral provides framework specific component `InputManager` used to simplify reading
 request properties, InputManager can be retrieved using it's class name or short binding "input".
 Let's rerwite previous example using input manager:

 ```php